martinpihrt/OSPy-plugins/plugins/modbus_stations/README.md

 This plugin can be used to control devices via modbus protocol (8ch relay boards).
 Requires to be installed in to the Linux system.
 Use: sudo apt install python3-serial and restart ospy!

+The plug-in includes an OSPy `plugin.json` manifest and implements the common lifecycle and `health()` interfaces.
+Its former one-shot thread was replaced by explicit registration and removal of the three station signal receivers, which prevents duplicate Modbus commands after a plug-in restart.
+Diagnostics reports pyserial availability, non-secret serial settings, receiver count, and the latest successful command or communication error.
+Serial handles are closed after every station command.

 Plugin setup
 -----------